 In May 1947 the arrival of members of the Ukrainian Army Division from Italy along with significant numbers from the DP camps in Germany to the locality, swelled the numbers and they began to organise themselves as a community under the leadership of Ivan Smereka.

 The initial founders of the local branch of the AUGB were Ivan Smereka, Vera Smereka, Wolodymyr Korduba, Mykola Dubishak, Oleksa Oliynuk, Petro Huzij, Yosef Savka, Mr Bubna along with a number of others who’s names are not documented.

 Major roles in the organization of local community life were attributed to the two resident priests – Fr.
-Michael Ratyshunskyj, the Ukrainian Catholic priest, and Fr Yov Skakalskyj the Ukrainian Orthodox priest.
+Michael Ratushynskyj, the Ukrainian Catholic priest, and Fr Yov Skakalskyj the Ukrainian Orthodox priest.

-At that time Father Michael Ratyshunskyj resided in a prisoner-of-war camp in Sheffield and was allowed out to perform various pastoral duties for the Ukrainian communities.
+At that time Father Michael Ratushynskyj resided in a prisoner-of-war camp in Sheffield and was allowed out to perform various pastoral duties for the Ukrainian communities.
 He regularly visited Bradford where he performed services at St Patrick’s Catholic Church in Westgate, Bradford for the local Ukrainian community.
-Through his efforts and the goodwill of the Roman Catholics of that parish that church became the focal point of all religious activities for the catholic Ukrainians in Bradford and the surrounding districts until 1957 when, through their own efforts, they were able to buy their own church on Fairfield Road (near Mannigham Mills) which they named The Holy Trinity.
+Through his efforts and the goodwill of the Roman Catholics from that parish the church became the focal point of all religious activities for the catholic Ukrainians in Bradford and surrounding districts, until 1957 when, through their own efforts, they were able to buy their own church on Fairfield Road (near Mannigham Mills) which they named The Holy Trinity.

-Likewise, the Ukrainian Orthodox community, through the efforts of their pastor Father Skakalsyj centred their religious life around the church of St Mary Magdalene until in 1964, through their own efforts, they purchased their own church in Eccleshill, St Mary The Protectress in Stony Lane.
+Likewise, the Ukrainian Orthodox community, through the efforts of their pastor Father Skakalsyj centred their religious life around the church of St Mary Magdalene until 1964, when through their own efforts, they purchased the church in Eccleshill, St Mary The Protectress, on Stony Lane.